jarviscanada/jarvis_data_eng_JasmeetBrar/springboot/README.md

 The Postgres database container was made using the `postgres:9.6-alpine` image, and two SQL scripts were copied to its `docker-entrypoint-initdb.d` directory so that Postgres would load the files if it finds that its database is empty.

 The trading app container was made by moving our source code into a `maven:3.6-jdk-8-slim` image, and get Maven to package our application.
-Then we move the produced Jar file to a `openjdk:8-alpine` image, and set its entrypoint to execute Jar file in a JVM, which will run the web server.
+Then we move the produced Jar file to an `openjdk:8-alpine` image and set its entry point to execute Jar file in a JVM, which will run the webserver.

 ## Improvements